corda/corda-runtime-os/docs/configuration/configuration_management_process_flow.md

 ## Overview

-The following diagram shows the end-to-end process for updating the configuration of a Corda cluster.
+The following diagram shows the end-to-end process for creating or updating the configuration of a Corda cluster.

 ![Configuration management process flow diagram](./images/configuration_management_process_flow.jpeg)